-Virginia Gov. Glenn Youngkin has vetoed more than 350 bills approved by the Democrat-led General Assembly, exercising conservative restraint over the commonwealth’s legislative activity.
+Virginia Gov. Glenn Youngkin has vetoed more than 350 bills approved by the Democratic-led General Assembly, exercising conservative restraint over the commonwealth’s legislative activity.

-But less than two weeks before Election Day, Republicans are sounding the alarm: If Democrat Abigail Spanberger wins the governorship and Democrats maintain control of the House of Delegates, Richmond could undergo a transformation that turns Virginia into what they call “California East.”
+Less than two weeks before Election Day, however, Republicans are sounding the alarm: If Democrat Abigail Spanberger wins the governorship and Democrats maintain control of the House of Delegates, Richmond could undergo a transformation that turns Virginia into what they call “California East.”

 He cited Democratic proposals to raise the minimum wage, mandate paid sick leave, impose clean energy regulations, and undermine Virginia’s status as the northernmost right-to-work state on the East Coast.

-“We’re looking to create jobs, and our competition is Tennessee, North Carolina, Georgia, South Carolina, and Florida,” said Mr. Kilgore, a Republican who represents a district in Southwest Virginia.
+“We’re looking to create jobs, and our competition is Tennessee, North Carolina, Georgia, South Carolina and Florida,” said Mr. Kilgore, a Republican representing a Southwest Virginia district.
 “If we lose right-to-work, we’re not even on the same playing field.
 We’d be nowhere close to them anymore.”

 Once a conservative stronghold, Virginia has shifted steadily leftward, becoming a battleground where Democratic gains have chipped away at the state’s Republican roots.

-Democrats currently hold 21 of the 40 state Senate seats, which are not up for election this year.
-But their 51-49 majority in the House of Delegates is on the line in this year’s elections — and the outcome could shift the balance of power in Richmond.
+Democrats hold 21 of the 40 state Senate seats, which are not up for election this year, but their 51-49 majority in the House of Delegates is on the line.
+The outcome could shift the balance of power in Richmond.

-Democratic delegates have raised nearly $45 million, compared to roughly $21 million for Republicans, according to the latest breakdown from the Virginia Public Access Project.
+Democratic delegates have raised nearly $45 million, compared with roughly $21 million for Republicans, according to the latest breakdown from the Virginia Public Access Project.

-Democrats have emphasized broad, kitchen-table issues and pledged to tackle the escalating costs of energy, housing and health care.
-They portray Republicans as cultural hardliners aligned with President Trump and his polarizing agenda.
+Democrats have emphasized broad, kitchen-table issues and pledged to tackle escalating energy, housing and health care costs.
+They portray Republicans as cultural hard-liners aligned with President Trump and his polarizing agenda.

-Republicans contend that a Democratic takeover of Richmond would lead to higher taxes, extreme abortion protections, soft-on-crime policies, leniency on illegal migrants, strict gun laws, and support for transgender initiatives — positions, they argue, that are at odds with much of the public.
+Republicans say a Democratic takeover of Richmond would lead to higher taxes, extreme abortion protections, soft-on-crime policies, leniency on illegal migrants, strict gun laws and support for transgender initiatives.
+They argue that these positions are at odds with much of the public.

-The stakes intensified this week after Virginia Democrats signaled they plan to pursue a constitutional amendment to redraw the state’s congressional maps — a move that would allow them to bypass a governor’s veto and reshape future elections and likely pull state lawmakers off the campaign trail days before the election.
+The stakes intensified last week as Virginia Democrats signaled they plan to pursue a constitutional amendment to redraw the state’s congressional maps.
+The move would allow them to bypass a governor’s veto, reshape future elections and likely pull state lawmakers off the campaign trail days before the election.

 Mr. Kilgore said he has crisscrossed the commonwealth to rally activists and donors with a straightforward message: “All that stuff would be dead” if Republicans flip the House.